Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Model, terminology, and conjectures

-We denote by $P_n$ ($Q_n$) the $n$th collision point between $A$ ($B$) and $C$.
-The velocities of the three participants are defined as follows: We denote $a_n$ ($b_n$) and $c_n$ ($c^{\,\prime}_n$) by the velocities of block $A$ ($B$) and the ball, respectively, right after the collision at $P_n$ ($Q_n$).
-During the ball's motion from $P_n$ to $Q_n$, the velocity of $C$ is fixed as $c_n$.
-Between $Q_n$ and $P_{n+1}$, the velocity of $C$ is $c'_n$.
+We use an integer $n$ to identify the sequence of collisions of the ball with a block.
+We denote by $P_n$ the $n$th collision point between objects $A$ and $C$, and by $Q_n$ the $n$th collision point between objects $B$ and $C$.
+The velocities of the three objects are defined as follows: $a_n$ and $c_n$ are the velocities of $A$ and $C$, respectively, immediately after the collision at $P_n$.
+Likewise, $b_n$ and $c^{\,\prime}_n$ are the velocities of $B$ and $C$, respectively, immediately after the collision at $Q_n$.
+During the ball's motion from $P_n$ to $Q_n$, the velocity of $C$ is fixed at $c_n$; between $Q_n$ and $P_{n+1}$, the velocity of $C$ is $c'_n$.

+Because $\alpha$ is a finite number, the total number of collisions between $C$ and a block is also finite.
+We call $N_A$ and $N_B$ the total number of collisions between blocks $A$ and $B$ and the ball, respectively.
+After these final collisions, blocks $A$ and $B$ reach their terminal velocities $a_t=a_{N_A}$ and $b_t=b_{N_B}$, respectively.
+Conservation of (linear) momentum determines the terminal velocity of $C$ as $c_t=(V-a_t-b_t)/\alpha$.